Oxygen Yard – A renowned Nurseries & Gardening Store

 Oxygen Yard – mission :

-Our prime focus on providing plants, equipment & essential service for rooftop gardening, Hydroponic & Aquaponics gardening in urban areas by a highly performed group of renowned Agriculture personnel under the direct supervision of Agribusiness Education and Research International.
+Our prime focus is on providing plants, equipment & essential service for rooftop gardening, Hydroponic & Aquaponics gardening in urban areas by a highly performed group of renowned Agriculture personnel under the direct supervision of Agribusiness Education and Research International.
+Oxygen Yard – A renowned Nurseries & Gardening Store is a reliable source for rooftop gardening.

 Rooftop gardens contribute to the mental health of gardeners as well as the improvement of the physical environment.
 The production of fresh fruits and vegetables in a rooftop garden can improve the nutritional status of urban inhabitants’ family members while also benefiting the environment.